 By Mitchell Baddour

 As the calendar year flips into the month of February, our campus continues to welcome students back for in-person instruction.
+At the same time, student athletes are preparing for an historic spring season.
 We are also happy to announce the beginning of the 2021 Spring Athletic Season.
 Many individuals have worked tirelessly in an attempt to provide our University with the safest plan to partake in a typical athletic semester.

-For the first time in the history of William Peace University, we will have all seventeen different teams competing in-season at the same time.
+For the first time in the history of William Peace University, all 17 teams will compete during the spring season.
 Ensuring the safety of the players and coaches is the main responsibility.

 In order to do so, our skilled team of athletic trainers and department heads have designed a procedure that will address all uneasiness attached with the virus.
 Currently, students who are a part of any athletic team must be tested three times a week with results deeming they are negative.